Model Predictive Control for Aggressive Driving Over Uneven Terrain: Introduction

 We present two main contributions to off-road autonomy in this paper.
-First, we propose a physics-based framework to analyze traversability constraints for a mobile robot on uneven terrain.
-Similar to methods designed to prevent rollovers, we present a quantification metric useful for traversing ditches.
-To the best of our knowledge, this is the first approach in the literature to ditch traversal for autonomous off-road driving at higher operating speeds.
-Second, we propose a full planning and control solution to off-road navigation validated on a full-scale Polaris RZR UTV equipped with onboard sensing and compute.
-The planning and control system consists of a planner based on the model predictive path integral (MPPI) algorithm~\cite{wagener2019online,williams2017information}, and a low-level feedforward-feedback controller.
-Within the MPPI framework, we evaluate kinematically sampled trajectories with our traversability constraints implemented as costs.
-Doing so avoids the computational complexity of a full dynamical model while still achieving safe operation.
-We also present the system design, heuristics, and results from real-world iterative testing.
-Our results are benchmarked against an expert driver to better evaluate the aggressiveness of our autonomy.
+First, we propose a physics-based framework to derive traversability constraints for a mobile robot on uneven terrain.
+We show that these constraints are time-independent and can be parallelized across both samples and the control horizon, enabling aggressive control through a \textit{practical compromise between simple geometry-based methods and inertial dynamics models.} Second, we report our complete planning and control design with heuristics for off-road navigation validated on a full-scale Polaris RZR S4 1000 equipped with onboard sensing and compute.
+The planning and control system consists of a planner based on the model predictive path integral (MPPI) algorithm \cite{wagener2019online, williams2017information}, and a low-level feedforward-feedback controller.
+Our method is qualitatively validated by expert driver behavior and traverses up to 22\% faster than the geometry-based baseline on two and three kilometer comprehensive off-road courses with vegetation, steep hills, and sharp ditches.